AisholpanYermakhanova/DevNet/README.md

 DevNet Project
 Project Name: Hybrid Encryption.

+Project Name: Hybrid Encryption.

+Hybrid encryption will include RSA and AES algorithms.

+AES algorithm for data encryption and decryption.

-1. AES encryption of key.
+RSA algorithm for encryption and decryption of AES key.
-2. Configuration of encryption mode(for example CBC).